 Once you have gone on a hiking or walking adventure, take time to go to the library and pick up some books about nature.
 Talk about the different shapes and types of leaves, the poison ivy to watch out for, and the pine cones and the seashells, too.

 Take some time to visit an arboretum and have your child learn about the different types of plants, trees, and shrubs grown there.
-Plant a small garden with your child and teach them the names of different types of flowers.
-Get a book on how bees help to keep the ecosystem running smoothly and what their true purpose really is (not just to sting us!).
+Plant a small garden with your child and teach him or her the names of different kinds of flowers.
+Get a book on how bees help to keep the ecosystem running smoothly and what their real purpose is (not just to sting us!).

 Related: Educational Family Nature Fun